TinyGamesCoding/MC-Safechat/README.md

 ## Minecraft Safechat
-*Today we answer a question nobody asked for an answer to...*
+*Today we answer a question nobody ever asked for an answer to...*
 Remember Roblox's old safechat feature from 2007-2014?
 <img src="https://raw.githubusercontent.com/TinyGamesCoding/MC-Safechat/master/readme_assets/1.png" width=300>
 **What if it was in Minecraft?**